Fortum CEO says Uniper obstructed proposed purchase: Kommersant

 Uniper said earlier this month that Fortum had yet to address a range of questions about its intentions in the takeover talks to get management support for any deal.

 Reporting by Anna Rzhevkina in Gdansk.
-Additional reporting by Christoph Steitz in Frankfurt.
-Editing by David Holmes and Jane Merriman
+Additional reporting by Christoph Steitz in Frankfurt and Anna Pruchnicka in Gdansk.
+Editing by David Holmes, Jane Merriman, Kirsten Donovan